fvanevski/lightrag-mcp-server/README.md

 You can connect to this server from any standard MCP client.
 Here’s how to do it in a VS Code environment that supports MCP:

-1.  **Start the Server:** Run `python lightrag_mcp_server.py` in a terminal.
-The server will start and listen for input on `stdin`.

-2.  **Configure Your MCP Client:** In your IDE's MCP client settings (e.g., in `settings.json` for VS Code), configure a new model provider that points to the script.
+1.  **Configure Your MCP Client:** In your IDE/Coder's MCP client settings (e.g., in `mcp.json` for VS Code or `settings.json` for CLI coding agents such as Gemini CLI), configure a new MCP server that points to the script.

-    **Example `settings.json` for a VS Code extension:**
+    **Example `mcp.json` entry for VS Code:**

     ```json
-    "mcp.languageModels": [
+    "servers": {
-      {
+      "lightrag": {
-        "modelId": "lightrag-local",
-        "displayName": "LightRAG (Local)",
-        "type": "process",
+        "command": "uv",
-        "command": [
+        "args": [
+          "run",
+          "--with",
+          "httpx,python-dotenv,pydantic,mcp",
+          "--",
           "python",
-          "/path/to/your/lightrag_mcp_server.py"
-        ],
-        "api": "mcp",
-        "version": "0.2"
+          "/path/to/your/project/lightrag_mcp.py"
+        ]
       }
-    ]
+    }
     ```

-    *Note: Replace `/path/to/your/lightrag_mcp_server.py` with the actual path to the script.*
+    *Note: Replace `/path/to/your/project` with the actual path to the project directory.*

-3.  **Use the Tools:** Once connected, you can use the exposed tools in your chat or agent interactions.
-For example, to perform a RAG query, you could send the following tool call:
+2.  **Use the Tools:** Once connected, you can use the exposed tools in your chat or agent interactions with natural language queries or structured calls.
+For example, to perform a RAG query, you could send the following structured tool call:

     ```json
     {